 Did you know?
 Each fall, the City of Holland Parks Department plants around 316,000 tulip bulbs in their city parks and along the Tulip Lanes in anticipation for the Holland Michigan Tulip Festival!

 Visiting: Veldheer's recommend visiting their colorful spring gardens during the last week in April until the middle of May.
-There is an admission fee of around $10 for adults, $5 for kids.
-Admission is free to visit the Wooden Shoe Factory & Delft Factory to see how dutch pottery is made.
+There is an admission fee of $15.00 per adult and $8.00 for kids 3-13.
+Free under 3 years of age.
+Admission is free to visit the Wooden Shoe Factory & Delft Factory to see how Dutch pottery is made.

 What to see: